Anato-Eini/Data-Structures/Graphs/README.md

 vertex v.
 For an undirected graph, this returns the same collection as does _**outgoingEdges** (v)_.

-**To showcase each core concepts of different strategies for implementing graphs, we'll implement them using undirected graph**

 TODO:\
 ~~Implement various templates specified for different data types~~ FIXED